 We have many other customers who are undergoing an extreme makeover of their internal communications.
 They realize they require a variety of tools to achieve their communication goals:

 No two channels are created equal

-Other situations require a ‘top down’ approach, where specific instructions or strategy require careful communication, leaving no room for uncertainty.
+Other situations require a ‘top-down' approach, where specific instructions or strategies require careful communication, leaving no room for uncertainty.
 Equally, some messages demand urgent attention with an immediate call to action, while others are a slow burn, building awareness and understanding over time.